harixx/AiSocialMate_Dev/DEPLOYMENT.md

 1. Create a new Web Service
 2. Connect your repository
 3. Set these build and start commands:
-   - Build Command: `npm install && npm run build`
+   - Build Command: `npm install && npm run build && node build.js`
    - Start Command: `npm start`
 4. Add environment variables in the dashboard